-Introductions (preferred name, pronouns, program/department and year)
+Introductions (preferred name, program/department and year; share name and pronouns in Slack)

-Structure of course
+Structure of course (after this short week)

 Why these tools?